April 14, 2014. Dr. Marta Wegorzewska, PhD , in collaboration with Dr. Seth Bokser, MD.

 Mindfulness, rooted in Buddhism and adopted in the West by Jon Kabat-Zin, PhD, is the practice of paying attention to the present moment without judgment while letting go of thoughts about the past or anxieties about the future.1

 In the present moment, a pregnant woman’s body undergoes daily changes.
 A being grows inside her, dependent on her for nutrients and protection.
 Stop and take a second to think about that—for nine months a woman houses another being inside her body.
-The biology of pregnancy is remarkably complex, a complexity full of fascinating mysteries.
-Its beauty captured by an Argentinian photographer.
+The biology of pregnancy is remarkably complex and full of fascinating mysteries.

 The mind can in fact be trained to be present.
 Mindfulness practice has been scientifically proven to reduce stress, improve psychological well-being, help with anxiety and depression and improve immune function in adults.2-7

-The study of the efficacy of mindfulness-based practices during pregnancy, childbirth is in its infancy.
+The study of the efficacy of mindfulness-based practices during pregnancy and childbirth is in its infancy.
 However, early studies are beginning to show a reduction in anxiety, worry and depression among pregnant women who participate in mindfulness practice during pregnancy.8-10